 - Check for the extension sticker in your passport and verify all the details are correct before exiting the building

-Make sure fill the arrival card before heading to the immigration.
-If the airline staff hasn’t provided you with an arrival card, you can grab one from immigration area in the airport.
+Make sure to fill the arrival card before heading to the immigration.
+If the airline staff hasn’t provided you with an arrival card, you can grab one from the immigration area at the airport.

-If you are a visa REQUIRED passport holder, you will be asked whether you have a visa.
-They will verify the visa and put the stamp with an exit date.
+If you are a visa REQUIRED passport holder, you will be asked if you have a visa.
+The officer will verify the visa, stamps your passport and marks an exit date.
 You must exit the Philippines within the exit date.

 Make sure to grab and fill the departure card before heading to the immigration.
-You can find departure cards are airline check-in counters and near the immigration area.
+You can find departure cards at airline check-in counters and near the immigration area.

 You will not be asked any questions unless you have overstayed your visa.

 Philippines visa requirements are clear and easy to understand.
 The Philippines has a liberal visa exemption and extension policy.
-Because of this reason, it is a favorable place for travelers and expats alike.
+And hence a favorable place for travelers and expats alike.

-A handful of countries need a pre-approved visa from the consulate.
-Visa rules for these countries are a bit strict.
-A financial proof is mandatory.
+A handful of countries require a pre-approved visa from the consulate.
+Visa rules for these countries are quite strict.
+Employment and financial proofs are mandatory.
 Visa can only be applied in the country of passport or legal residence.
-If you follow all the rules, securing a visa for the Philippines is quite easy.
+If you follow all the rules thoroughly, securing a visa for the Philippines is quite simple.